OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Session IDs are always exchanged over secure connections (e.g. HTTPS).
 - The mobile app doesn't save session IDs in permanent storage.
 - The server verifies the session whenever a user tries to access privileged application elements, (a session ID must be valid and must correspond to the proper authorization level).
-- The session is terminated on the server side and deleted within the mobile app after it times out or the user logs out.
+- The session is terminated on the server side and session information deleted within the mobile app after it times out or the user logs out.

 Authentication shouldn't be implemented from scratch but built on top of proven frameworks.
 Many popular frameworks provide ready-made authentication and session management functionality.
 If the app uses framework APIs for authentication, check the framework security documentation for best practices.
 Security guides for common frameworks are available at the following links: